datastaxdevs/netlify-astra-example/README.md

 7. In the repository directory, run `npm install`

-8. In the repository directory, run `npm exec astra-setup` to set up your Astra environment This does the following:
+8. In the repository directory, run astra-setup to set up your Astra environment
 <details>
   <summary>What does astra-setup do?</summary>
       To setup your ASTRA instance, you want to run `npm exec astra-setup`